Khammam: Landmarks

 Khammam Fort, constructed in 950 AD by the Kakatiya Dynasty, is situated on a hill overlooking the city.
 Lakaram lake is another tourist attraction.
 Apart from these there are many places surrounding the city, such as Bhadrachalam, Parnasala, Nelakondapalli, Kusumanchi.

+Economy

+In 2023 Godrej Agrovet, broke ground on an Integrated Palm Oil complex in Khammam.
+The investment in the facility is estimated to be close to Rs 300 crore.

 Information technology

 Minister for IT and Industries KT Rama Rao inaugurated IT Hub in Khammam city.
 Spread across 42,000 sq feet, the five-floor IT tower is constructed at a cost of Rs 27 crore.
 As many as 19 companies signed up to begin operations at the IT hub which provides employment opportunities to unemployed youth.
 The minister also said that the government will sanction Rs 20 crore soon for the phase II of IT Hub.

 Transport

 The city is connected to major cities and towns by means of road and railways.
-National and state highways that pass through the city are National Highway 365A, State Highway 3, and 42.
+National and state highways that pass through the city are: